 - The potential of the team to achieve the proposed program at a high level.

-- Three voting members, including a faculty member from the Sound Recording Area.
+- The Associate Dean of Graduate Studies in Music and two to three faculty members, including a member from the Sound Recording Area.